 You can still see it here in 2009 with a fantail sitting on it.

 I canoed the Seaforth in 2009, probably one of the silliest things I have ever done.
 As I was portaging around the shores of Loch Maree – I was walking along the shoreline so I might see any prints rather than walking the track; the water level was low enough to do so that year – they were having a drought in Fiordland.
 It didn’t rain for the whole 13 days we were in the South Island altogether!
+Some of the trees in the valleys were browning off, something only real old Fiordland hands had ever seen before.
 Anyway, I came across an old set of moose tracks around about where the walk wire about half way along the Loch is.
 As it hadn’t rained for ages, they could have been over a week old.
 It had just come down to the Loch for a drink, then headed back up the little valley it had come down from.

 I was at Supper Cove again in 2011 with Della, but we had to leave precipitously only about an hour after we arrived as Della managed to dislocate her shoulder slipping off a rock.
 Ouch!
 Thank goodness for helicopters!
 No moose that year!